CiscoCloud/distributive/README.md

  1. Clone this repo: `git clone https://github.com/CiscoCloud/distributive`
  2. Build a binary: `cd distributive && go build .`
  3. Run the binary (as outlined in "Usage") with `./distributive`.
+Alternatively,
+ 2. Compile and run the binary with `./run.sh`

 Depending on your installation location, you may need to add the distributive directory to your GOPATH environment variable (`export GOPATH=/path/to/dir`),